 Review

-A compact wireless mechanical keyboard with hot-swap switches, magnetic wrist rest, and Razer's best Orange tactile feel — built for gamers who also get things done.
+A compact wired 75% mechanical keyboard with hot-swap switches, an aluminum top plate, a magnetic wrist rest, and Razer's tactile Orange switches — built for gamers who also get real work done.

 4.5